sktime/sktime-dl/README.rst

 	pip install sktime-dl

 sktime-dl is under development.
-To ensure that you're using the most up to date code, you can instead install the development version in your environment:
+To ensure that you're using the most up to date code, you can instead download the code from Github and install it in your environment:
 ::
 	git clone https://github.com/sktime/sktime-dl.git
 	cd sktime-dl